 - A sudden collection of fluid in the scrotum

 - Pain or discomfort in a testicle or in the scrotum

 - Enlargement or tenderness of the breasts

-Checking your testicles on a regular basis will make you better at distinguishing a lump from the normal feel of your testicles.
-If you do notice something abnormal, don’t delay — contact your physician and have it checked out.
+Checking your testicles on a regular basis will help you assess if there are any changes or abnormalities.
+If you do notice something abnormal during a self-exam, don’t delay — contact your physician and have it checked out.

 To learn more about USC Urology, visit http://urology.keckmedicine.org.
 To schedule an appointment with a urologist, call (800) USC-CARE (800-872-2273) or visit http://urology.keckmedicine.org/request-an-appointment/.